Disabling TFS policy checking

-If you don't want your commits to have to conform to TFS policies, or you're seeing the error message "This commit doesn't meet the server's policy requirements, or the policy isn't configured on your machine", you can stop SQL Source Control checking for TFS policies by editing a config file.
+If you don't want your commits to have to conform to TFS policies, you can stop SQL Source Control checking for TFS policies by editing a config file.

 Open RedGate_SQLSourceControl_Engine_EngineOptions.xml in a text editor.